ruohoruotsi/djtool-crate-digging/README.md

 # DJ Tool Retrieval From Personal Music Libraries
-or *"Zero-shot Crate-Digging using {Speech, Music} Activity and pretrained CLAP embeddings"*
+*"Zero-shot Crate Digging: DJ Tool retrieval using Speech Activity, Music Structure and CLAP embeddings"*

 ## What are DJ Tools?
 In genres like Hip-Hop, RnB, Reggae/Dancehall and just about every Electronic/Dance/Club